rahulpnath/rahulpnath.com-old/source/_posts/2017-01-05-paste-without-formatting.markdown

 <img alt="Paste Without Formatting" src="{{ site.images_root}}/paste_without_formatting.png" />

 Using this shortcut saves time as I no longer need to open Notepad for this!

+PS: As one of my readers rightly pointed out (below in the comments), this might not work on all applications.
+I have tried this on Chrome Browser and Lync For Business and worked fine.